tuna-f1sh/candleLight_fw/README.md

 ## Feature Road Map

-- Add flash write of bit-timing when set via gs_usb for retrival and CAN enable when no USB connected and Canapé CAN ID config enabled.
+- Add flash write of bit-timing when set via gs_usb for retrival and CAN enable when no USB connected and Entreé CAN ID config enabled.
-- Add gs_usb support for Canapé config commands and driver patch rather than scrapping the CAN messages.
+- Add gs_usb support for Entreé config commands and driver patch rather than scrapping the CAN messages.

 # Known issues